-Definitely make sure they’re fully immunized before they go to college, advises Dr. Sarah Garwood, adolescent medicine specialist and assistant professor of pediatrics at Washington University in St. Louis.
+Parent should definitely make sure they have all of their college immunizations before they leave, advises Dr. Sarah Garwood, adolescent medicine specialist and assistant professor of pediatrics at Washington University in St. Louis.

 “Many colleges require the meningococcal vaccine and the tetanus vaccine to be up to date before entering school,” she says.
 “It’s not just that you’ve done the right thing.”

 Get a shot or nasal spray vaccine each year, ideally before November.
 Your teen may still get sick, but the symptoms will be milder.

 This vaccine prevents bacterial meningitis, a dangerous and potentially deadly infection.
 Your teen needs two doses—one at 11 years old and a booster at 16.